 On foot or bicycle from the Quayside or Byker Bank.
 Nearest Metro stations: Manors and Byker.
 Buses Q3 and 18 stop nearby and numerous other routes via Byker Bridge and Shields Road, a short walk away.
 Free parking at Spillers Wharf (Quayside, Newcastle upon Tyne NE6 1BU) and paid parking in central Ouseburn (19 Foundry Lane, Newcastle upon Tyne NE6 1LH) and Ouseburn Arches (3 Stepney Bank, Newcastle upon Tyne NE1 2NP).

 Due to site constraints and the short-term nature of occupancy, BottleWorks cannot be used for cooking or the display or sale of any food or drink, whether consumed on or off the premises, or any use that requires additional licensing such as auctions, personal care or animal-related.
 Note also, there are tight constraints on noise, so music or other sound generation is unlikely to be permitted.
 Please ask about all restrictions which apply.

 Please get in touch to discuss hiring BottleWorks.
-The cost is mostly £350/week (Wednesday 16:00 pm to Wednesday 10:30 am) for any week of the year (increasing to £375/week for dates commencing in 2023), subject to availability.
+The cost is a fixed £350/week (Wednesday 16:00 pm to Wednesday 10:30 am) for any week of the year (increasing to £375/week for dates commencing in 2023), subject to availability.
 Bookings can be made up to six months in advance.
 The damage/loss deposit is typically £150, but may be higher for some uses.
 Reservations are not confirmed until the licence to occupy contract is signed, and payments for the full licence fee and damage/loss deposit have been received and cleared.